.ai Domains and the AI Gold Rush: How a Caribbean Island Became Silicon Valley's Hottest Namespace

 The .ai country-code TLD was delegated to Anguilla in the mid-1990s, back when "artificial intelligence" was an academic discipline, not a market category.
 For nearly two decades, .ai was an afterthought — fewer than 50,000 registrations as recently as 2018.
 Then the AI boom happened.
 ChatGPT launched in November 2022, venture capital flooded into anything with "AI" in the pitch deck, and founders discovered that a two-letter domain extension could do what no marketing budget could: make a company sound like it was born for this moment.

 By January 2026, .ai crossed one million registered domains.
-Anguilla's government now earns an estimated $70 million per year from .ai registration fees — roughly 47% of total government revenue, up from less than 1% before the boom.
-Minister Jose Vanterpool called it "a gift from God."
+Anguilla's government earned an estimated $93 million from .ai registration fees in 2025 — roughly 47% of total government revenue, up from less than 1% before the boom.
+Premier Cora Richardson Hodge's 2026 budget address confirmed: "Revenue from domain name registration continues to exceed expectations," with receipts forecast to hit EC$260.5 million (~$96.4 million) for 2026.

-We analyzed 3.5 million .ai domain names and subdomains in the DomainsProject dataset and cross-referenced the data with registry figures, aftermarket sales records, and government revenue disclosures.
+We analyzed 3.45 million .ai domain names and subdomains in the DomainsProject dataset — 995,445 unique root registrations and 2.46 million subdomains — and cross-referenced the data with registry figures, aftermarket sales records, government revenue disclosures, and Anguilla's own budget documents.

-The headline: .ai is not a bubble, but it has a speculation problem.
-Real companies drive real adoption — 28% of recent Y Combinator startups use .ai as their primary domain.
-But 61% of active .ai websites are placeholders or parked pages, aftermarket prices have surged 13x in two years, and Anguilla just raised wholesale registration fees by $20/year.
+The headline: .ai is not a bubble, but it has a speculation problem — and the speculation is getting more expensive.
+Real companies drive real adoption — over 30% of recent Y Combinator AI startups use .ai as their primary domain, and our dataset shows 358 .ai platforms running 100+ subdomains each — real SaaS infrastructure, not parked pages.
+But 61% of active .ai websites remain placeholders, aftermarket prices have surged 13x in two years, Anguilla raised wholesale registration fees by $20/year in March 2026, and Spamhaus now flags .ai in its Top 20 worst TLDs for the first time.
 The foundation is sound.
 The froth is real.
+And the costs of both are rising.

 The Data